Valgorithms/PSR-NullCache/README.md

 Then You need this Package.

-## Want some Basic data validation ?
+## Amd want some Basic data validation ?

-PSR-16 have some special `InvalidArgumentException` to throw when enter with invalid data We have these check. if you use These Package,`InvalidArgumentException` will be thrown when it is necessary , to let you know your  problem in code earlier.
+PSR-16 have some special `InvalidArgumentException` to throw when enter with invalid data.
+You Will have these check if you use These Package,`InvalidArgumentException` will be thrown when it is necessary , to let you know your  problem in  earlier.

 # Usage